-Nabucco transit countries hail project as ideal answer to Europe’s energy needs26.
-April 2013. / SEE Energy News
+Nabucco transit countries hail project as ideal answer to Europe’s energy needs, SEE Energy News

 The foreign ministers of the Nabucco West transit countries (Austria, Bulgaria, Hungary and Romania) in the letter to the European Commission hailed the project as “embodiment of the European principles”, Nabucco Gas Pipeline International GmbH (NIC) reported on Wednesday.

 According to the report, the ministers have sent a letter to the President of the European Commission José Manuel Barroso, the Vice President of the European Commission Baroness Catherine Ashton and the Commissioner for Energy Günther Oettinger, where they stated that the realization of Nabucco would contribute greatly to the achievement of the Commission’s policy priorities in terms of diversification and security of supply.

 “From its very inception, the Nabucco project has been an embodiment of the European principles and priorities in achieving energy security.
 It connects a new source of hydrocarbon resources to national markets that need them most, through new and safe transit routes,” the letter said.